 Finding the Best Places to Retire Since 2006!

-Overview: Attractive Athens is nestled in the Hocking River Valley in pretty southeastern Ohio and is surrounded by rolling hills.
-While coal companies were once the major employers here, now Ohio University (22,000 students) is the city's lifeblood.
+Attractive Athens is nestled in the Hocking River Valley in pretty southeastern Ohio and is surrounded by rolling hills.
+While coal companies were once the major employers here, now Ohio University (20,000 students on campus) is the city's lifeblood.

 Athens' downtown has an interesting mix of architecture, and Court Street brims with restaurants, pubs and funky shops.
 The arts are in full bloom in such venues as the Kennedy Museum of Art, the Dairy Barn Arts Center, Stuart's Opera House, and ARTS West.
 The Ohio Valley Summer Theater honors the region's Appalachian roots.
 The Athen's Community Music Festival, Ohio Brew Week, a literary festival and the Hockhocking Folk Festival are just a few of the many annual events.
 The city's farmers' market is held year round, and intercollegiate athletics are abundant.
 Nearby Lake Snowden offers swimming, boating and picnicking.
 The local Hockhocking Adena Bikeway is a scenic 16-mile network that branches out from the city through surrounding woods to Strouds Run State Park.

 Neighnorhoods are tidy with ranch ramblers, Colonials, bungalows, saltboxes and Federal styles.
 Most homes sit on a lush lot.

 Population: 25,000 (city proper including students - Athens without students has about 5,000 people)

 Cost of Living: 30% below the national average

 Median Home Price: $235,000

 Climate: Summer temperatures are in the 80s and 90s.
 Winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 38 inches of rain and 13 inches of snow a year.
 Skies are often overcast.